daniel404e/daniel404e-Local-and-google-Oauth-template/README.md

-Use  `node app.js` to run the program . normally it is hosted @ port 3000.
+Use  `node app.js` to run the program . it is hosted @ port 3000.